green-fox-academy/adambhun/project/Continuous Integration-Continuous Delivery.md

 }
 ```

+Explanation:
+- setting the environment variables
+    - registry is your Dockerhub repository
+    - dockerCred is your Docker credentials stored in Jenkins
+- Testing
+    - set up dependencies
+    - run tests
+- Building image
+    - specify an image name after 'docker.build'
+- Deploy Image
+    - wrap the shell script that pushes the images as above, so Jenkins is authorized
+- Deploy to EB
+    - wrap the shell script that deploys to EB as above, so Jenkins is authorized
+    - install ebcli and its dependencies
+    - cre
+- Cleanup
+    - clear the docker images and dependencies so they don't take up storage space on your server

 ## Testing the Jenkins project

 Find your Jenkins project on the home page of your Jenkins server and click on it.